MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-ios-applications/index.md

 Alternatively, you can use `sendWithDelegate` and provide a delegate that conforms to both the `NSURLConnectionDataDelegate` and `NSURLConnectionDelegate` protocols.
 This will allow you to handle the response with more granularity, such as handling binary responses.

-## The response
-The `response` object contains the response data and you can use its methods and properties to retrieve the required information.
-Commonly used properties are `responseText` (String), `responseJSON` (Dictionary) (if the response is in JSON) and `status` (Int) (the HTTP status of the response).

-Use the `response` and `error` objects to get the data that is retrieved from the adapter.

 ## Parameters
 Before sending your request, you may want to add parameters as needed.